Faculty Fellows at the Humanities Institute, 2019-2020

-1. Faculty Fellowship application cover sheet (available at firstname.lastname@example.org).
+1. Faculty Fellowship application cover sheet available here.

-5. Confirmation of prospective semester release, signed by the chair of your dept or unit
+5. Confirmation of prospective semester release, signed by the chair of your department or unit.

-6. Two Recommendations (one internal, one external to Stony Brook), each sent to the email address below.
+6. Two (2) recommendations (one internal, one external to Stony Brook), each sent separately to the email address below.